nicholaswmin/dyno/README.md

 Then, it starts issuing `cycle` commands to each one, in [round-robin][rr], at a set rate, for a set duration.

-A `task thread` must execute it's task faster than the time it takes for its next `cycle` command to come through, otherwise it will start accumulating a `cycle backlog`.
+The `task threads` must execute their tasks faster than the time it takes for their next `cycle` command to come through, otherwise the test will start accumulating a `cycle backlog`.

 When that happens, the test stops; the configured `cycle rate` is deemed as the current *breaking point* of the benchmarked code.